redis/redis-doc/docs/getting-started/installation/install-redis-from-source.md

 If successful, you'll see the startup logs for Redis.
 Redis will be running in the foreground.

-Or
+Check if screen exists with the following command, if not, it will be installed directly:

 {{< highlight bash  >}}
+if ! command -v screen > /dev/null; then
+    apt install screen -y
+fi
+{{< / highlight >}}

+If you want to run redis in the background

+{{< highlight bash  >}}
 screen -S Redis redis-server
 {{< / highlight >}}

-if you want to run redis in the background

 To stop Redis, enter `Ctrl-C`.